jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elb_apigw_appsync.md

 - Can send logs directly into Kinesis Data Firehose (as an alternative to CW logs)
 - X-Ray: Enable tracing to get extra information about requests in API Gateway.
 X-Ray API Gateway + AWS Lambda gives you the full picture.

+### Caching:

+- You can enable API caching in Amazon API Gateway to cache your endpoint's responses.
+- With caching, you can reduce the number of calls made to your endpoint and also improve the latency of requests to your API.

 ### API Gateway Errors

 5xx means Server errors